sebastiangoetz/slr-toolkit/android-client/README.md

 - Material Components for Android: library to help execute Material Design
 - MPAndroid Chart: library for visualizing data
 - Swipecards: library for swiping cards

+## Features which are not implemented
+- Solving of merge conflicts
+- Writing of the classification to the local repository